VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 https://blog.martinfenner.org/2014/08/25/using-microsoft-word-with-git/

-[TODO] Not commiting private info to Git
+[TODO] Not committing private info to Git

 [What will happen when you commit secrets to a public Git repo? ](https://tinysubversions.com/spooler/?url=https://twitter.com/andrzejdyjak/status/1324360914812940293)